 This is a fascinating quotation.
 First, it confirms everything I have ever believed about intellectual fraud that was Plato.
 His book The Republic was indeed one of the most onerous and ill-conceived works I have ever had the displeasure of reading; total drivel in comparison with the noble ideas and principles laid out by the American Founding Fathers.

 That aside, however, there is something more important in Jefferson’s observations.
-He noted, in what is verifiable historical reality, that Platonism, paganism, Greek philosophy, and various misshapen heretical dogmas were added by priests seeking power over others.
+He noted, in what is verifiable historical reality, that Platonism, paganism, Greek philosophy, and various misshapen heretical dogmas were added to Christianity by priests seeking power over others.
 By erecting a scaffolding of confusing dogmas, unintelligible jargon, and muddled mysteries, priests uninspired by the true principles of Christ’s religion, which were “levelled to every understanding, and too plain to need explanation,” succeeded in making all Christendom dependent upon them.
 They required blind faith and, often, servility, instead of true understanding of the “plain” Gospel of the Master.

 This was Jefferson’s point of view of “orthodox” Christianity and it is one I heartily share.
 What’s more, John Adams agreed.
 In his response to Jefferson’s letter, he wrote both of corrupted Christendom and Plato’s fraud: